 All of their items are made from ceramic, in this case, it's a combination of clay and water and free from harmful metals traditionally found in ceramic cookware, like lead, metal, and cadmium.
 Their eco friendly ceramic cookware is considered to be one of the best in the world

 Before any items leave their facility, they are tested for the presence of heavy metals.
 It's FDA approved and meets California Prop 65 standards, "certifying that it is free of more than 800 compounds that may cause cancer, birth defects or reproductive harm."

 You don't have to crank up the heat when you cook because the ceramic works with heat induction so you can actually save some energy in the kitchen too.
 They offer a 10-year warranty and ship to Canada.

-If you asked me to pick a favourite on this list, it would be hard.
+If you asked me to pick a favorite on this list, it would be hard.
 Each of the brands I am chatting about offers a beautiful range of eco cookware and Milo is no exception.
 At $120 their dutch over is the real deal.
-It comes in four colours including white which would look so good in any kitchen.
+It comes in four colors including white which would look so good in any kitchen.

 Milo cookware is made ethically with 40% recycled cast iron.
 It's free from harmful chemicals like PFOA and also meets California Prop 65 standards

 The factory where the cookware is manufactured follows the BSCI code of conduct for employee health, safety, and protection from discrimination.